-> The research in this field have helped confirm certain claims about various superfoods helping us cut through the whole myth or truth confusions.
+The research in this field has helped confirm certain claims about various superfoods helping us cut through the whole myth or truth confusion.

-> Along with the principles, I have mentioned just a few revelations from Nutrigenomic researches.
-These are just a tip of the iceberg.
+Along with the principles, I have mentioned just a few revelations from Nutrigenomic research.
+These are just the tip of the iceberg.

-> The basis of Nutrigenomics can be explained by the following five principles:
+The basis of Nutrigenomics can be explained by the following five principles:

 1. What you eat may save you or kill you